JakobKSvaneborg/gpaw/doc/tutorialsexercises/electrostatics/sjm/solvated_jellium_method.rst

 If you examine the output in 'Au111.txt', you'll see that the code varies the number of excess electrons until the target potential is within a tolerance of 4.2 V; the default tolerance is 0.01 V.
 This process usually takes a few steps on the first image, but is faster on subsequent images of a trajectory, since the changes are less dramatic and the potential--vs--charge slope is retained from previous steps.
-You should see that in net the routine removed only about 0.007 electrons from the simulation, as compared to a charge-neutral simulation, in order to achieve the desired work function.
+You should see that in net the routine added only about 0.007 electrons to the simulation cell, as compared to a charge-neutral simulation, in order to achieve the desired work function.

 You'll notice that the output in 'Au.txt' contains additional information, as compared to a charge-neutral simulation::

     Legendre-transformed energies (Omega = E - N mu) (grand-potential energies)
       N (excess electrons):   +0.006663
-      mu (workfunction, eV):   +4.194593
+      mu (-workfunction, eV):   -4.194593
     --------------------------
     Free energy:    -23.630651
     Extrapolated:   -23.608083